-In summary, the NRC is amending 10 CFR Part 170 to -
+In summary, the NRC is proposing to amend 10 CFR part 170 to-

-1. Revise the materials and reactor programs FTE hourly rates;
+1. Establish the materials and reactor programs FTE hourly rates;

 2. Revise the licensing fees to be assessed to reflect the reactor and materials program hourly rates and to comply with the CFO Act requirement that fees be reviewed biennially and revised as necessary to reflect the cost to the agency;